saleor/saleor-docs/docs/dashboard/catalog/products.md

 ![Column grid](assets/dashboard-catalog/catalog11.png)

-Click the [[Columns]] button to open a list of available attributes and select the ones you want to use as the columns.
+Click the [[Columns]] dropdown to open a list of available attributes and select the ones you want to use as the columns.
 Once saved, the product list will be adjusted to reflect your column selection.

 You can select up to 16 attributes as columns.
 The following fixed columns will be displayed regardless of the selection you make: